Llay-Llay: History

 The commune was established on 6 April 1875 during the government of President Federico Errázuriz Zañartu, A railway station was initially built for the three copper smelters that existed there.

 Llay-Llay made news on 14 September 1863, the date was celebrated with a grand banquet in the village to celebrate the official opening of the railway line between Santiago and Valparaiso, an act that was attended by the President of the Republic, Don José Joaquín Pérez.
 On 6 April 1875 by Supreme Decree it was granted the title of town.

 The Commune of Llay-Llay was included into the Department of Quillota, which was split into four districts, in December 1925.
 According to the country's regional government, it became part of the province of San Felipe de Aconcagua in March 1976.

 Geography

+The commune of Llay-Llay is located within the geomorphological units of the semi-arid transitional basins and the Coastal Mountain Range.
 Llay-Llay spans an area of 349.1 sqkm.
-The record high temperature of 42.0 C was registered on January 26, 2019 in Llay-Llay.
+Its territory lies on the southern bank of the Aconcagua River, at the entrance to the valley of the same name.
+The town was built on the lands and properties of the former Ucuquer estate.

+Llay-Llay is geographically situated at 32°50′ South latitude and 70°59′ West longitude.
+It forms the western boundary of the San Felipe Province and serves as the gateway connecting it with the Central Valley of the Valparaíso Region.
+The area is almost entirely surrounded by chains of hills ranging from 100 to 1,600 meters above sea level.

+It borders the communes of La Calera, Hijuelas, and Nogales to the west; Putaendo, San Felipe, and Rinconada to the east; Cabildo, Catemu, and Panquehue to the north; and the boundary of Tiltil Province to the south.

+Hydrography

+Llay-Llay lies between the Aconcagua River and Maipo River watersheds.
+The commune contains several bodies of water, most notably the Aconcagua River.

+In terms of irrigation potential, the local hydrography is composed of the Aconcagua River, which crosses the northwestern sector of the commune, the Los Loros stream, and other smaller streams.
+These are connected to a network of primary and secondary canals that sufficiently support local agricultural activity under normal climatic conditions and are extremely important in shaping the local landscape.